Man's goings are of the LORD; how can a man then understand his own way?

 Timing and chance, governed by God, are far more important factors in human successes than a man’s own swiftness, strength, wisdom, understanding, or skill (Eccl 9:11).
 Men do not know what or when anything is going to happen (Eccl 9:12).
 God has so ordained events that men cannot find anything outside His government of the universe (Eccl 7:14).

-They devise plans, but they know He rules the details (Pr 16:9).
-They do not glory in anything they have, knowing they merely receive His sovereign gifts (I Cor 4:7; 15:10).
+They devise plans, but they know God rules the details (Pr 16:9).
+They do not glory in anything they have, knowing that all things are His sovereign gifts (I Cor 4:7; 15:10).
 They are not in despair, because they know He rules the future (II Cor 4:8-18).
 They fear no man, for they know the will of God will surely be done (Dan 3:16-18; Acts 21:14).

 Here is the faith of God’s elect.
-They glorify their Creator, rather than make Him angry, as did Belshazzar (Dan 5:21).
+They glorify their Creator, rather than make Him angry, as did Belshazzar (Dan 5:21-24).
 They know the course of their life is beyond their knowledge and ability, for it is in God’s hands (Jer 10:23; Acts 17:28).
-They seek Him diligently, knowing He can direct favorable providence upon them (Ps 37:23; Heb 11:6).
-They laugh at chance, Fate, and coincidences, knowing all is a matter of providence.
+They seek Him diligently, knowing He can favorably arrange circumstances for them (Ps 37:23; Heb 11:6).
+They reject chance, Fate, and coincidences, knowing all events are under His rule.

-The elect, who have fled for refuge to Jesus Christ by His sovereign gift of faith, should know the hairs of their head are numbered, and they are of more value than many sparrows (Matt 10:30-31).
+The elect, who have fled for refuge to Jesus Christ by His sovereign gift of faith, always know that the hairs of their head are numbered and they are of more value than many sparrows (Matt 10:30-31).
 The great Potter has prepared them from before the foundation of the world as vessels of mercy unto eternal life (Rom 9:21-24; Eph 1:3-12).
-He predestinated them unto salvation, and He will bring it to pass (Rom 8:28-39).
+He predestinated them unto salvation, and He will certainly bring it to pass (Rom 8:28-39).